MBowey/RealEstateDapp/README.md

 - Deposit Amount per Month (ETH)
 - Lease Term
 - Start Date
-- Landlord (Ethereum Address)

-4. `Tenant` can then rent available unit on tenant page months rent to landlord
+4. `Tenant` can then rent available unit on tenant page

    - Deposit amount will automatically be sent via the contract base on amount set by the landlord
    - Unit status will be changed to `Occupied`